-Pre-operative fine needle aspiration cytology and postoperative histopathoexamination logical diagnostic. are Macroscopically, the tumor is solid, greyish-white with necrotic foci and marginal invasion.
+Pre-operative fine needle aspiration cytology and postoperative histopathological examination are diagnostic.
+Macroscopically, the tumor is solid, greyish-white with necrotic foci and marginal invasion.
 Microscopically, the diagnosis depends mainly on the presence of non-glandular tissues.
-The tumor consists mainly of solid clusters with variable amount of follicles (3).
+The tumor consists mainly of solid clusters with variable amount of follicles(3).